ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 FusionCache can log extensively to help you pinpoint any possible problem in your production environment.

-It uses the standard `ILogger<T>` interface and a structured logging approach so it fits well in the .NET ecosystem, allowing you to use any implementation you want that is compatible with it (Serilog, NLog, etc): it also has a series of settings you may find useful to better tune its behaviour.
+It uses the standard `ILogger<T>` interface and a structured logging approach so it fits well in the .NET ecosystem, allowing you to use any implementation you want that is compatible with it (Serilog, NLog, etc): it also has a series of settings you may find useful to better tune its behavior.

 You can read more [**here**](Logging.md).